 Our Annual Youth Interfaith Trialogue Series brings together teens from the Christian, Jewish, and Muslim faith traditions for focused discussions on religion.
 Typically held in late February through early March, the Teen Trialogue Series provides an opportunity for high school students from the Jewish, Christian, and Muslim faith traditions to meet in consecutive sessions to learn about other religions.
 In the process, participants strengthen their own faiths and develop new friendships.
 Each of the sessions focuses on a specific topic.
 For more information, please contact our Senior High Youth Director, Jennifer Solis, at 918.699.0132, or visit OCCJ's website for more information.
-The Teen Trialogue takes place in February.
+The Teen Trialogue takes place in January/February.

 OCCJ's Annual Youth Interfaith Tour

 OCCJ's Youth Interfaith Tour brings together middle and high school students and others to visit various houses of worship and learn about faith traditions.
 This event takes place each year in the fall.
 Please contact our Senior High Youth Director, Jennifer Solis, at 918.699.0132, or visit OCCJ's website for more information.
 The Youth Interfaith Tour takes place in November.

 MLK Vigil, Service and Parade

 Many Senior High Youth participate in the annual Martin Luther King, Jr. Celebration and parade in Tulsa.
 We are proud to stand up and walk with our brothers and sisters in Christ.
 Boston Avenue always has a float in the parade, and we like to walk along and hand out candy to those along the parade route.
 The MLK vigil and service takes place in January.